KingslayerKyle/BO6Overhaul/README.md

 - Recreated core BO6 systems in BO3 through custom GSC scripting and Lua UI work, closely replicating visuals, functionality, and behavior.
 - Created a font exporter to obtain the fonts used in the UI.
 - Created the [BO6 Tools Maya Plugin](https://github.com/KingslayerKyle/BO6ToolsMayaPlugin) (for vertex color material mapping)
+- Gathered feedback from testers and implemented additional suggestions and bug fixes.

 ## ❤ Support & Acknowledgement Request